 New Hampshire is in lobster country, and Newick's excels at crustacean cuisine.
 Founded in 1948 by the family that still runs the place, Newick's offers three dishes for land lovers -- but the rest of the menu comes from the water, including "lobstahs" and "chowdah."

-Sure, being featured on "Diners, Drive-ins and Dives" raised the profile of The Anchorage Restaurant -- but locals didn't need any convincing.
+Sure, being featured on "Diners, Drive-ins and Dives" raised the profile of The Anchorage Restaurant — but locals didn't need any convincing.
 The tavern has been a Somers Point staple for more than a century, and New Jerseyans have watched it evolve into one of the most lauded eateries in the state.

-Twenty years ago, a husband and wife brought south-of-the-border seafood to Santa Fe from their home country of Mexico when they opened Mariscos la Playa.
+More than 20 years ago, a husband and wife brought south-of-the-border seafood to Santa Fe from their home country of Mexico when they opened Mariscos la Playa.
 The restaurant won Best of Santa Fe in the seafood category for 12 consecutive years, offering diners dozens of fresh and authentic options.

 The City of Brotherly Love is one of the world's great restaurant cities, but even in Philadelphia, Luke's Lobster stands out.
 The cozy BYOB joint, steps away from historic Rittenhouse Square, has sustainable seafood in lobster rolls, crab rolls, shrimp rolls, and an assortment of bisques, chowders, and other soups.

-The most legendary city in South Dakota -- and perhaps the most iconic of the Old West -- is Deadwood.
-Its Oyster Bay, was a legend before being featured on the Travel Channel.
+The most legendary city in South Dakota — and perhaps the most iconic of the Old West — is Deadwood.
+Its Oyster Bay was a legend before being featured on the Travel Channel.
 Famous for its oyster shooters, Oyster Bay fosters a raucous atmosphere complete with live music and karaoke.